 If we can leverage an existing infrastructure to reduce the cost of financial service for the poor, and reduce their financial burden at the same time, it’s worth looking into.
 The U.S. Postal Service is not always the example of a perfect organization, but it is not any worse than your average bank.
 Despite closures, the Postal Service has the infrastructure in place to better reach communities underserved by the financial industry.
 Any other method of expand financial services would require a much bigger investment in infrastructure and would not be financially viable.

 The U.S. Postal Service should begin to offer basic banking services, like savings accounts and prepaid debit cards.
 The financial industry doesn’t need to see this as competition, because the primary target customer isn’t interested in working with a bank, anyway.
 The Postal Service could partner with the industry behind the scenes to take advantage of the financial infrastructure that already exists.
 A relationship is possible, and rather than fight society’s attempts to better serve the underserved, the financial industry should welcome any kind of innovation that would help bring banking to lower classes.

 Eventually, as households in poverty become better acquainted with financial products, they will become better customers for banks, even if it takes a generation for that to take hold.

 Updated February 17, 2014 and originally published February 11, 2014.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.